 - SpongeBob SquarePants, of all people, has managed this with his job at the Krusty Krab.
 A number of episodes have Squidward or occasionally Mr. Krabs himself trying to take over for him as fry cook, only to perform an Epic Fail such as burning a Krabby Patty, fries, and a milkshake in "Pickles" and serving a customer a fried boot instead of a sandwich in "Hooky".
 Lampshaded in the song "Employee of the Month," sung by SpongeBob himself with one of the lyrics:

 If it weren't for me, this place would fall apart.

-- One episode of The Amazing World of Gumball has Lazy Larry quitting and Elmore turning into an apocalyptic wasteland.
+- One episode of The Amazing World of Gumball has Lazy Larry quitting and Elmore turning into an apocalyptic wasteland within an hour.
 It's not that nobody else can do the jobs he does so much as that he just does so many jobs that his quitting left way too many vacuums for the rest of the town to fill.